 You must arrive in Japan between the dates of September 16 and October 14 for your airfare to be covered by MEXT.
 The dormitories will not be available before September 23.
 Please try to travel on a weekday.
 If you will be staying in a Tokyo Tech dormitory, you will probably not be able to check in on a Saturday, Sunday or national holiday.

 As each dormitory sets its own check-in desk schedule, please check the information for your specific dormitory when the assignments are announced in August.
-For your reference, September 21 and 22, 2020 will be national holidays.
+For your reference, September 21 and 22, 2020 will be national holidays in Japan.

 As proof for MEXT of your arrival in Japan, you will be requested to submit the boarding pass stubs from your flights to Tokyo Tech's Student Support Division.
 Please keep your boarding pass stubs for submission.
 You will be held responsible for the airfare if you do not submit them.